canjs/canjs/docs/can-guides/commitment/recipes/weather-report/advanced/weather-report-advanced.md

 <a class="jsbin-embed" href="https://jsbin.com/jiwabof/1/embed?html,js,output">JS Bin on jsbin.com</a>

-This is the ending JS Bin for the [guides/recipes/weather-report-simple Simple Weather Report Guide] with [Kefir.js](https://kefirjs.github.io/kefir/) added.
+This is the ending JS Bin for the [guides/recipes/weather-report-simple Beginner Weather Report Guide] with [Kefir.js](https://kefirjs.github.io/kefir/) added.

 The following sections are broken down into:

 - Problem — A description of what the section is trying to accomplish.
-- Things to know — Information about CanJS that is useful for solving the problem.
+- What you need to know — Information about CanJS that is useful for solving the problem.
 - Solution — The solution to the problem.

 ## Removing Imperative Code